-In this guide, you’ll find all the best brunch places in postcodes that start with an ‘E’, ranging from small cafes that’ll cure last night’s hangover to party-time restaurants where you can get started on today’s.
-Every one of these spots gets busy, but they’re all good.
+Here you’ll find all the best brunch places in postcodes that start with an ‘E’, ranging from small cafes that’ll cure last night’s hangover, to party-time restaurants where you can get started on today’s.
+Pretty much all of these spots get busy, but there’s good reason why.

 Bistrotheque was one of the first restaurants to put East London on the map, and its brunch is especially strong.
 You’ll eat in a warehouse conversion with whitewashed walls, and when you’re halfway through sipping cocktails and tucking into a full English, a bloke with blue hair will start playing ‘Penny Lane’ on a baby grand piano.
 It’s pricier than the average rumble pit, but for a posh brunch, it’s one to put at the top of your list.